Federal govt warns workers against lock-out, picketing | TODAY.NG

 “Federal Government wishes to use this medium to re-apprise Employees of Government and their respective Trade Unions that by virtue of the provisions of Section 130(2) of the 1999 Constitution of the Federal Government of Nigeria

-“Section 171 gave him powers to appoint persons to hold offices in the actualization of the contents of the two previous sections, ‘’he said.
+“Section 171 gave him powers to appoint persons to hold offices in the actualization of the contents of the two previous sections.”

-Ngige, therefore, noted that the recent trade disputes in Government Ministries, Departments and Agencies (MDAs) was illegal.
+Ngige, therefore, noted that the recent trade disputes in Government Ministries, Departments and Agencies was illegal.

-He added that workers had embarked on illegal lockouts of officers duly appointed by Mr President as it happened in the National Population Commission (NPC), and the picketing in some Agencies and Ministries.
+He added that workers had embarked on illegal lockouts of officers duly appointed by Mr. President as it happened in the National Population Commission and the picketing in some Agencies and Ministries.

-“The same goes for establishments where workers have threatened forceful ejection, removal of Chief Executives and Permanent Secretaries over promotion, discipline, administrative postings, and even lawful employment of staff,‘’ he said.
+He said: “The same goes for establishments where workers have threatened forceful ejection, removal of Chief Executives and Permanent Secretaries over promotion, discipline, administrative postings, and even lawful employment of staff.’

 He added that section 40 of the 1999 Constitution, permits persons to assemble freely and associate with other persons to the extent of forming Trade Unions or Political Parties.